jamesvdinh/deepast/scrollprize.org/docs/20_community_projects.md

 - [vesuvius-phalanx](https://github.com/mvrcii/phalanx): Python library / CLI for accessing Vesuvius data.
 Allows flexible access to volume and fragment scroll data.
 By Marcel Roth

+- [llfio-chunkloader](https://github.com/climbmax123/LLFIOCunkloadingTestingAndBenching): A Methode to access Data in chunks of (x,y,z) that is by lot faster and compute efficient than Zarr.
+(Written in C++ but it is possible to integrate in Python).

 ## Segmentation

 ### 🌟 Highlighted